KemengHuang/Explicit-GPUMPM-Ductile-Fracture/README.md

 EXTERNAL CREDITS
 ================

-This work utilizes the following code, which have been included here for convenience:
+This work refers to the code from the following open-source repositories:
-Copyrights are retained by the original authors.

 zpc https://github.com/KemengHuang/zpc